 Some registrars promise that the name will be available almost quickly.
 However, this might take up to seven days.
 You should expect the domain name to be up and running on the Internet within 48 hours.

 It’s also worth noting that you can move your domain name from one registration service to another.
-Suppose you’re unhappy with your existing domain hosting service.
+For example, suppose you’re unhappy with your existing domain hosting service.
 In that case, if you find a better offer when your current registration expires, or if you’ve signed up for a web hosting service that will also transfer your name to its site, you’ll want to do this.
-Expect the transfer to be free, but look for another domain hosting service if it isn’t.
+Again, expect the transfer to be free, but look for another domain hosting service if it isn’t.

 Grow your business by Registering your domain.